How Family ID Automatically Assigns Scholarships to Students

 A Family ID is a unique number given to a family by the state government to store verified family details — like:

-This verified Family ID database helps the government Automatically Assigns Scholarships and check eligibility for many schemes without repeatedly uploading the same documents.
+This verified Family ID database helps the government Automatically Assigns Scholarships and check eligibility for many welfare schemes without repeatedly uploading the same documents.

 Tip: Always make sure your Family ID information is complete and accurate, because scholarship eligibility often depends on the data stored in it.